Skyhawk Football | Jason Simpson - Head Coach

 Simpson placed fourth in the Eddie Robinson Coach of the Year Award ballot in 2006 and was also a finalist for the award in 2012.
 He won the OVC's Roy Kidd Coach of the Year award and the American Football Coaches Association Region 3 Coach of the Year accolade in 2006, his debut season at UT Martin.

 In April 2012, Hughes became the 12th UT Martin player and first since 1996 to be selected in the NFL Draft.
 Hughes was picked by the Indianapolis Colts in the fifth round (139th overall).
-Since 2011, Gibbs (St. Louis Rams, Green Bay Packers), Sims (Atlanta Falcons, New England Patriots) and Derek Carr (New York Giants) have all received tryouts with NFL teams.
+Since 2011, Gibbs (St. Louis Rams, Green Bay Packers), Sims (Atlanta Falcons, New England Patriots), Derek Carr (New York Giants), Johnson (Kansas City Chiefs), Butler (Baltimore Ravens) and DJ Roberts (Baltimore Ravens) have all received opportunities with NFL teams.

 The Skyhawks have also won or shared the Sgt.
 Alvin C. York Trophy, which was established in 2007 and is given annually to the best of the four OVC teams located in Tennessee.
 The Skyhawks won the trophy in 2010 and shared it in 2012.